ethan-sorenson/SmartConnectConnectWise/SmartConnect Maps/CUSTOMERS_02_BC_CW/README.md

 Business Central Customers to ConnectWise Companies

 ## Overview
-This integration will create/update recently modified BC Customers in ConnectWise.
+This integration will create/update recently modified BC Customers in ConnectWise using the Business Central Change Tracking Extension.

 ## Source
 **Filters**